rawpython/remi/README.md

 Changelog
 ===
+*2019 November 21*

+Widget class has no more **append** method.
+This means it cannot be used as a Container.
+Use instead the new class Container as a generic container.
+This allows to get higher code consistency.

 *2019 April 1*

 Event listener registration can now be done by the **do** instruction instead of **connect** (that stays available for compatibility reasons).